johnnyxlemonade/component_image/README.md

 md2
 ```

-This resolves to `320×320`.
+With the default configuration, `md2` resolves to `320 × 320` and `md3` resolves to `480 × 480`.

-The maximum preset scale is intentionally limited to prevent excessive generated image sizes.
+Preset scale suffixes are supported up to the configured maximum scale.
+The default maximum scale is intentionally limited to prevent excessive generated image sizes.

 ## Original mode